MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-120-Business-Loans/subpart-D-Lenders/subjectgroup-ECFRb48fff0c7da7e04-Other-Conveyances/section-120.435.md

 ##### § 120.435 Which loan pledges do not require notice to or consent by SBA? #####

-Notwithstanding the provisions of § 120.434(e), 7(a) loans may be pledged for the following purposes without notice to or consent by SBA:
+(a) Notwithstanding the provisions of § 120.434(e), 7(a) loans may be pledged for the following purposes without notice to or consent by SBA:

-(a) Treasury tax and loan accounts;
+(1) Treasury tax and loan accounts;

-(b) The deposit of public funds;
+(2) The deposit of public funds;

-(c) Uninvested trust funds;
+(3) Uninvested trust funds;

-(d) Discount borrowings at a Federal Reserve Bank; or
+(4) Borrowings from a Federal Reserve Bank; or

-(e) Advances by a Federal Home Loan Bank.
+(5) Advances by a Federal Home Loan Bank.

-[64 FR 6507, Feb.
-10, 1999, as amended at 73 FR 75511, Dec.
-11, 2008]
+(b) For purposes of the Paycheck Protection Program (PPP), the other provisions of § 120.434 shall also not apply to PPP loans pledged under paragraph (a)(4) or (5) of this section.

+[85 FR 21752, Apr.
+20, 2020]